 By driving around Val d’Orcia I discovered the most scenic drives in Tuscany with the most beautiful photo spots in Val d’Orcia.
 These are my 3 favorite photographic routes:

 San Quirico d’Orcia – Montecchiello – Pienza

-The heart of Val d’Orcia is San Quirico and often gateway for the scenic Tuscany routes.
+The heart of Val d’Orcia is San Quirico and often the gateway for the scenic Tuscany routes.
 The first tour starts in San Quirico.
 You take the SR2 towards south to the first stop Poggio Covili, a farmhouse with a cypress tree lined road leading to the house.
 I wouldn’t mind living there, would you?

-From the farmhouse take your route towards Monticchiello and make several stops along the road.
+From the farmhouse take your route towards Monticchiello and make several stops along the scenic road.
 You will find plenty of beautiful sceneries and you won’t stop pressing the shutter of your camera.
 Before you stop in Monticchiello for a quick coffee, look back on the amazing landscape you will see behind you.

 From Monticchiello take the road SP88 back and turn on SP18 towards Pienza.
 Before you reach the village, you will see a graveled road on your left leading to a farmhouse.
 You can follow this road and will find some nice photo spots.